 The results of the air testing program are summarized in Table 1 attached to this letter report.
-Overall, the results ranged from < 11 ng/m3 in room 106 to a high of 156 ng/m3 in the Auditorium.
-All results were well less than the EPA recommended levels for adults in schools (500 ng/m3) and for high school students (600 ng/m3).
+Overall, the results ranged from a low of 112 ng/m3 in Room E2 to a high of 226 ng/m3 in room A1 (the administrative office).
+All results were less than EPA's recommended levels for adults in schools (500 ng/m3) as well as the level for high school students (600 ng/m3).

-In our opinion these results are consistent with PCB air concentrations that are well below EPA's recommended levels for PCBs in schools and thus they would not be expected to pose a health risk to students or staff.
-If you have any questions please contact me.
+In our opinion these results are consistent with PCB air concentrations that are well below EPA's recommended levels for PCBs in schools, and thus they would not be expected to pose a health risk to students or staff.
+If you have any questions, please contact me.

-Sincerely.
+Sincerely,